IoannisKansizoglou/Deep-Feature-Space/README.md

         </td>
     </tr>
 </table>

-The Softmax Function diagram over feature vector rotation and scaling, as well as a multi-variable function.
+The Softmax Function diagram over feature vector rotation and scaling, as well as a multi-variable function.<br>